California State Route 168: Route description

+(c) Route 395 at Big Pine to Route 266 at Oasis.

 The western segment of SR 168 begins as the Sierra Freeway in southeast Fresno at its interchange with Highway 180.
-After reaching Shephard Avenue at the northeast edge of Clovis, it becomes the two-lane Tollhouse Road before it begins its ascent up the Sierra Foothills.
+The Sierra Freeway extends west to Clovis, where it ends at an at-grade intersection at Owen's Mountain Parkway.
+SR 168 then continues as a four-lane expressway to Shepherd Avenue at the northeast edge of Clovis, where it then assumes the two-lane Tollhouse Road before it begins its ascent up the Sierra Foothills.
 Near Humphreys Station, Tollhouse Road branches off and takes a direct route northeast to Tollhouse, while SR 168 bypasses northwest through Prather.
 SR 168 and Tollhouse Road then merge again north of Tollhouse.
 In Ockenden, SR 168 changes from Tollhouse Road to Huntington Lake Road.
 The highway then continues east up the Sierra Nevada, passing Shaver Lake before ending at Huntington Lake.

 Before the reconstruction of urban Route 168 as a freeway, the route started at SR 41 and Shaw Avenue in Fresno.
 SR 168 ran along Shaw Avenue, Clovis Avenue, Third Street (Clovis), and Tollhouse Road to the current end of the freeway.

 SR 168 cannot be used to cross the Sierra Nevada.
 The closest crossings of the Sierra Nevada are SR 120 via Tioga Pass to the north and Sherman Pass to the south.
 Both of these passes are accessible in warmer months only.